BraisSO/BraisSO/Readme.md

 </p>

 # 💫 About Me:
 Hi there!
 My name is Brais Suárez Miguéns, and I'm currently working as a front/mobile developer at SoftwareONE.
 Over the past years, I have gained experience with a variety of programming languages such as JAVA, JavaScript, TypeScript, PHP and Python.
 In addition, I have worked with SQL databases and markup languages such as HTML5, CSS, Bootstrap, XML, and JSON.
-I also have experience with back-end frameworks such as Spring, .NET and Flask and front-end frameworks such as Angular and React.<br><br>Furthermore, I possess knowledge of Git/GitHub, Linux environments, scripting in PowerShell and Bash, virtualization in Docker, and other related technologies.<br><br>Thank you for taking the time to read my profile!
+I also have experience with back-end frameworks such as Spring, .NET and Flask and front-end frameworks such as Angular, Ionic and React.<br><br>Furthermore, I possess knowledge of Git/GitHub, Linux environments, scripting in PowerShell and Bash, virtualization in Docker, and other related technologies.<br><br>Thank you for taking the time to read my profile!
 Please feel free to connect with me on LinkedIn to learn more.

 ## 🌐 Socials: